exhu/miodj3/lang.rst

 Primitive types are numeric 8..64 bit integers, floats, boolean, flags, enums, they are copied on assignment, boxed/unboxed automatically in generics. 'retain', 'weak' keywords generate error on them.

-Operator '==' calls '_op_equals', if it's defined or compares hidden pointer value otherwise.
-@_deep_eq annotation implements deep comparison instead.
+Discarded the idea for now: Operator '==' calls '_op_equals', if it's defined or compares hidden pointer value otherwise.  @_deep_eq annotation implements deep comparison instead.

+Comparison operators are available only for numeric types.
+For comparing hidden pointer values use operator 'is'.
+To compare string values there're procedures 'equals', 'compare'.

 Identifier names with starting '_' are reserved.

 Assignment operator '=' moves pointer, invalidates source pointer if 'retain' keyword is not used, copies primitive types.

+Instance is retained on assignment, on passing as proc argument, closure capture.

 '_op_retain', '_op_release', '_op_free' procedures when defined can add logic triggered on refcounter modifications.